List of North American dinosaurs: History

 The earliest potential record of dinosaurs in North America comes from rare, unidentified (possibly theropod) footprints in the Middle-Late Triassic Pekin Formation of North Carolina.
-However, the most reliable early record of North American dinosaurs comes from fragmentary saurischian fossils unearthed from the Upper Triassic Dockum Group of Texas.
+However, the most reliable early record of North American dinosaurs comes from fragmentary saurischian fossils unearthed from the Late Triassic Dockum Group of Texas.
 Later in the Triassic period, dinosaurs left more recognizable remains, and could be identified as specific genera.
-Examples of later Triassic North American dinosaur genera include Coelophysis, Chindesaurus, Gojirasaurus, and Tawa.
-Fossils of Tawa-like dinosaurs have also been found in South America, which has important indications about paleogeography.
-During the Early Jurassic Period, dinosaurs such as Dilophosaurus, Anchisaurus, Coelophysis (formerly known as Megapnosaurus), and the early thyreophoran Scutellosaurus lived in North America.
-The latter is believed to have been the ancestor of all stegosaurs and ankylosaurs.
-The Middle Jurassic is the only poorly represented time period in North America, although several Middle Jurassic localities are known from Mexico.
+Examples include Coelophysis, Chindesaurus, Gojirasaurus, and Tawa.
+Fossils of Tawa-like dinosaurs have also been found in South America, which has implications for paleogeography.
+During the Early Jurassic, dinosaurs such as Dilophosaurus, Anchisaurus, Podokesaurus, and the early thyreophoran Scutellosaurus lived in North America.
+The latter is thought ancestral to all stegosaurs and ankylosaurs.
+The Middle Jurassic is the only poorly represented period in North America, although several Middle Jurassic localities are known from Mexico.
 Footprints, eggshells, teeth, and fragments of bone representing theropods, sauropods, and ornithopods have been found, but none of them are diagnostic to the genus level.